honeycombio/refinery/README.md

 - Trace timeout - it should be set higher (maybe double?) the longest expected trace.
 If all of your traces complete in under 10 seconds, 30 is a good value here.
 If you have traces that can last minutes, it should be raised accordingly.
 Note that the trace doesn't *have* to complete before this timer expires - but the sampling decision will be made at that time.
 So any spans that contain fields that you want to use to compute the sample rate should arrive before this timer expires.
 Additional spans that arrive after the timer has expired will be sent or dropped according to the sampling decision made when the timer expired.

 - Peer list: this is a list of all the other servers participating in this Samproxy cluster.
 Traces are evenly distributed across all available servers, and any one trace must be concentrated on one server, regardless of which server handled the incoming spans.
 The peer list lets the cluster move spans around to the server that is handling the trace.
+(Not used in the Redis-based config.)

 - Buffer size: The `InMemCollector`'s `CacheCapacity` setting determines how many in-flight traces you can have.
 This should be large enough to avoid overflow.
 Some multiple (2x, 3x) the total number of in-flight traces you expect is a good place to start.
 If it's too low you will see the `collect_cache_buffer_overrun` metric increment.
 If you see that, you should increase the size of the buffer.